grammyjs/i18n/README.md

 use the same code in Node.js by changing the imports accordingly.
 Checkout the [examples folder](examples/) for full examples of both Deno and Node.

-To setup the translations quickly, first of all, you need to put all of your translation files in a folder (Or, see
+To setup the translations quickly, first of all you need to put all of your translation files in a folder (Or, see
 [Adding Translations](#adding-translations)).
 Usually, we name the folder **locales**.
 And the translation files' name should end with `.ftl` (fluent)